PatrikArvius/MVC/README.md

 # My repository for the course MVC at Blekinge Tekniska Högskola
 ![PHP Plushie](/assets/images/phpplush.jpg "A little php plushie")

 This is my git repo for the course MVC at Blekinge Tekniska Högskola.
 It contains the content of my me-page and object oriented php using the symfony framework.
+It also contains my course project adventure game.

 ## How to clone this repo